PUBLICATION

 The Role of Digital Assets in Estate Planning in Australia

-Jameson Law recognizes the significance of addressing digital assets in estate planning to ensure that individuals’ wishes are fulfilled and their assets are managed appropriately after their passing.
+Jameson Law recognises the significance of addressing digital assets in estate planning to ensure that individuals’ wishes are fulfilled and their assets are managed appropriately after their passing.
+For tailored advice, contact Jameson Law or call (02) 8806 0866.

 Digital assets encompass a wide range of items, including but not limited to, online accounts (such as email, social media, and online banking), digital files (such as photos, videos, and documents), cryptocurrencies, websites, and domain names.